Listen to this article.

 - An interactive birth plan tool to help parents outline their wishes for the limited time with their baby

 - Information on neonatal donation for transplant and research

 - Personal stories from other parents who continued their pregnancy despite a diagnosis

-As you can see, our mission is not to sugarcoat the carrying to term process and experience.
+As you can see, our mission is not to sugarcoat the carrying-to-term process and experience.
 Rather, we seek to fully inform and equip parents in their decision.
 We provide a unique and comprehensive set of resources dedicated to supporting an underrepresented choice.
 It is our hope that by working together with medical professionals like you, no parent will ever feel like they are alone or have no choice following a devastating diagnosis.

-When you walk into a room to present a diagnosis or counsel a family about their options, we want you to feel equipped and confident in your ability to meet each individual family's unique needs.
+When you walk into a room to present a diagnosis or counsel a family about their options, we want you to feel equipped and confident in your ability to meet each individual family’s unique needs.
 We want every single one of your patients to leave the appointment feeling supported, heard, and fully confident in you as their doctor.
-You have a powerful influence in these parents' lives, and the way you counsel and support them has life-long impact.
+You have a powerful influence in these parents’ lives, and the way you counsel and support them has a life-long impact.

-We know you cannot meet every need of every grieving parent alone, and for parents who choose to continue a pregnancy, their needs are many and ever-evolving each step of the way.
-For this reason, and because of the utmost respect we have for what you do day in, day out, we are here to come alongside you as you support your patients.
+We know you can’t meet every need of every grieving parent alone, and for parents who choose to continue a pregnancy, their needs are many and ever-evolving each step of the way.
+For this reason, and because of the utmost respect we have for what you do day in, and day out, we are here to come alongside you as you support your patients.
 We hope you will let us by utilizing our resources and by providing your patient with our information, so they know there is a whole organization dedicated to their journey.

 To help you inform and empower your patients, we offer brochures for use in your practice.
 Our brochures are designed to be presented to your patient following diagnosis.
-They provide a quick and easy-to-read overview of who we are and what we offer to them at each step along the way.
+They provide a quick and easy-to-read overview of who we are and what we offer to them, each step along the way.
 For more information about our brochures, please read our post found here.
 To order a bundle of our brochures, please fill out the form found here.